adilcan/dropify/README.md

 TODO: Forgot to add the bpf loader for the ((current)) main go lol.

-** THIS IS AN EXPERIMENTAL PROJECT.
-NEVER USE IT ON YOUR PROD ENVS. **
+**THIS IS AN EXPERIMENTAL PROJECT.
+NEVER USE IT ON YOUR PROD OR NEVER RELY ON IT!**

 This project uses eBPF and Go to drop TODO packets on a specified network interface using Traffic Control (TC).